COGS108/Overview/COGS108-Syllabus.md

 | B-  | < 84 % to 80% |   |  |

 Know that a third of the class typically feels overwhelmed at the start of the quarter.
-That said, the average is quite high in this course (typically A-).
+That said, the average is quite high in this course (typically A).
 So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
 Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on EdStem.

 ### Attendance

 I continue to believe that attending in-person is the best way to learn for most people.
 Our goal is to make the lecture and discussion section worth your while to attend through interactive content and making it a good place to get questions answered.
-We will also be trying out active learning paradigms this quarter.
-There will be some live coding exercises both as individuals and some think-pair-share setups.
 If you can't come to a particular class session or two that's fine, but if you're planning to never come I think you're making a mistake.

 ### In-person illness policy
 Please do not attend any in-person activity (lecture/section/office hours) if you are feeling ill, especially if you are sneezing/coughing and have a fever.
 If you feel mildly ill but without sneezing/coughing, or if you have bad allergies, then you may come to in-person events while wearing a well-fitting mask.